 The Avocado team is proud to present another release: Avocado 86.0, AKA "The Dig", is now available!
+Release documentation: Avocado 86.0

 • The avocado assets command now introduces two new different subcommands: list and purge.
 Both allow listing and purging of assets based on their sizes or the number of days since they have been last accessed.
 For more information please refer to Managing Assets.